 British Columbians and the rest of the country go to the polls on October 19.
 In voting, they will help to set the course for the nation’s economy in 2016 and over the rest of the decade.
 In this pre-election briefing document, we outline some of the BC business community’s priority issues, both for the election itself and for the agenda of the federal government that Canadians will choose on October 19.

-The Business Council identified the following high-level economic policy priorities which we believe the next federal government will need to tackle over the years (download the report for complete details).
+The Business Council identified the following high-level economic policy priorities which we believe the next federal government will need to tackle over the years.
 Note that our principal focus is on economic policy matters, broadly defined.

 Stable and competitive taxes